I travel a lot; I hate having my life disrupted by routine.

 It was still early in the day and looked like we had a beautiful afternoon ahead of us, so we loaded up the truck, woke the dogs up and went for a drive down some of the logging roads.
 While at Sangre de Cristo Mountain Works I bought a New Mexico Gazetteer and found that there was a narrow logging road that crossed some backwoods terrain right near our campsite.

 Logging roads in New Mexico aren't like the ones I'm used to in Northern Michigan.
 Even calling this trail a road was giving it some credit.
 Cindy kept yelling that we were going to rip off our oil pan on anyone of the large rocks jutting out from the roadbed.
-Then there was the tire swallowing ruts that crossed the roads ever few hundred feet, but the scenery was worth it.
-Mountain vistas lined with golden aspens, open valleys with grazing cattle and mountain streams following the trail kept us going deeper and deeper into the wilderness.

 I was amazed that the dogs were even awake for much of it.
 I'm not sure if they liked the fact that they were fighting to stay awake to take in all the wild smells of nature, but after one time when Luca fell asleep sitting up and the rough road bounced him onto the floorboard, he called it quits and zonked out for the rest of the ride.

-Pulling back into the campground as the sun was setting, we were putting the dogs into the camper when the coyotes started howling all around us.
-One would call from a neighboring mountain top, to have another reply from a far off peak.
 We sat up listening till we couldn't stand the cold any longer and called it a night.
 Climbing into bed with aching muscles and sore backs from this mornings climb, we knew we were going to sleep good tonight no matter how cold it got.

 What we didn't plan on was the 2am wake-up call from a coyote right beside the camper.
 For some reason, this pup decided to sit beside the Sunline for about a half hour and call to the neighboring population of wild animals.
 At first we thought it was really cool, then after awhile, we just got used to it and fell back asleep.
 I guess it's one of the prices you pay for sleeping in the wild.